Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Emergence of Gradient Balance and Equipartition Property

 \paragraph{ReLU Layers} Consider a deep ReLU network trained on an arbitrary task:

 where $R(x)$ is a piece-wise constant the zero-one activation matrix functioning as the ReLU activation.
 The entropy term can be written as

-where $g_i=\mathbb{E}_{x\in\mathcal{B}}\nabla_{W_i}\ell(\theta,x)$.
+where $g_i=\mathbb{E}_{x\in\mathcal{B}}\nabla_{W_i}\ell(\theta,x)$ and $\mathbb{E}$ is a shorthand of $\mathbb{E}_\mathcal{B}$.
 Namely, we can group the gradient covariance according to layer index $i$.
 The following theorem states that all layers must have a balanced gradient.
 The proof shows that while the learning term $L$ is invariant to a class of symmetry transformations, the entropy term is not -- and this creates a systematic tendency for the parameters to reduce the entropy.

 \begin{theorem} (Layer Balance) For all local minimum of Eq.~\eqref{eq: free energy},

 \end{theorem} Specifically, for $\gamma=0$ we have gradient balance $\E \Tr[g_ig_i^\top] = \E \Tr[g_jg_j^\top]$.
 For $\eta=0$, we have the standard weight balance $\Tr[W_iW_i^T]=\Tr[W_jW_j^T]$.
 Otherwise, the solution interpolates between gradient balance and weight balance.